pavanmp140102/Automatic-Stamping-Machine/README.md

 - For feature requests, clearly describe the desired functionality and explain how it would benefit the project.

 ### Communication
 For general discussions, questions, or feedback related to the project, you can mail me or other team members.
-Our work mails are provided in our profiles.
+Our work emails are provided in our profiles.

 ### Code of Conduct
 This project adheres to a `Project Code of Conduct.txt`.
 By participating, you are expected to uphold this code and contribute to creating a positive and inclusive environment for all.
 ### License
 This project is licensed under the MIT License.
 Please see the `LICENSE` file for more details.
 ## Acknowledgements
-We would like to express our sincere gratitude to Ms. Radhika.
+We would like to express our sincere gratitude to Ms Radhika.
 Amashi for their guidance and support throughout the development of this project.
 Their expertise and insights have been invaluable in shaping the direction of the Automatic Stamping Machine.

 We would also like to thank KLE Technological University for providing us with the opportunity to work on this project as part of our academic curriculum.
-Their resources and encouragement have been instrumental in the successful completion of this endeavor.
+Their resources and encouragement have been instrumental in the successful completion of this endeavour.
 ## Team Members
 - [Pavan.
 Patil](https://github.com/pavanmp72826)
 - [Ankita.
 Basutakar](https://github.com/01fe20bar018)